Roboworks-Global/wheelbots/README.md

   </a>
 </p>

-The Mecabot is an educational and research robot based on ROS (Robot Operating System) for robotic researchers, educators, students and developers.

-Mecabot is equipped with builtin ROS Controller, LiDAR, Depth Camera, STM32 Motor/Power/IMU Controller and metal chassis with omnidirectional mecanum wheels.
+The Mecabot Pro is an ideal Autonomous Mobile Robot (AMR) platform for robotic education, R&D projects and rapid prototyping.
+Mecabot Pro is equipped with builtin ROS Controller, LiDAR, Depth Camera, STM32 Motor/Power/IMU and metal chassis with solid rubber wheels.

-Mecabot is ideal for ROS beginners with affordable price, compact design and ready-to-go package.
-Mecabot is also a solid Autonomous Mobile Robot (AMR) platform for robotic education and research projects.
+Mecabot Pro saves time and money for rapid prototyping or product development.
+Its battery life can go up to 4 hours or 2.5 hours with full load.
+This is a serious professional AMR platform to be integrated into industrial and service robots both for indoor and outdoor applications.
+It can carry up to 35 kg payload and climb up to 30 degree slope.

+Mecabot Pro is one of the most agile AMR platforms that can carry out big jobs at low cost.

 ### Technical Specifications
 - ROS Controller: Jetson Orin Nano or Orin NX
 - Leishen LSLiDAR
 - Orbbec Astra Camera
 - iOS/Android Apps
+- 4-Wheel Independent Suspension

 ### Dimensions
-- Height: 153mm
+- Height: 225.5mm
-- Width: 407mm
+- Width: 541mm
-- Length: 410.5mm
+- Length: 581mm
--
-- Weight: 6.1kg
+- Weight: 10.8kg

 ### Power Supply
 - 22.2V 5000mAh battery